EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/getting_started/things_to_know.md

 ### You will need to set up your avatar to use this

 This will require some basic Unity knowledge and owning your own avatar.
+Note: 2.0 beta app uses VRC's Native eye tracking which does **NOT** require a special avatar

 ### Once you have acknowledged the items above, move on to the [Full Build Guide](https://docs.eyetrackvr.dev/how_to_build/full_build)